 Revised content

-Moreover, the standard deviation of the residual spectra stays below 1% for spatial pixels numbered below 100, while it increases above 3% for pixels above 400 without correction.
+Moreover, the standard deviation of the residual spectra stays below 1% for spatial pixels numbered above 400, while it increases to above 3% for pixels below 100 without correction.
 With correction applied, this increase is limited to 2%.

 It appears there was a mistake in the revised version, where the numbers were reversed.
 We would like to correct this by properly indicating the thresholds as in the original content.